airbytehq/airbyte/docs/connector-development/config-based/low-code-cdk-overview.md

  <definition of connection checker>
 ```

-The following table describes the components of the YAML file:
+The following table describes the components of the manifest:

 | Component     | Description                                                                                                                                            |
 |---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|